Steve Beauharnais: Washington Redskins

 Beauharnais signed with the Washington Redskins practice squad on October 8, 2014.
 He was promoted to the active roster on November 24.
 He was waived on December 9, but re-signed with the practice squad on December 16.
 On December 19, Beauharnais was promoted again to the active roster.
 On May 4, 2015, he was waived by the Redskins.

 San Francisco 49ers

 The San Francisco 49ers signed Beauharnais on August 7, 2015.

 Arizona Hotshots

 In 2018, Beauharnais signed with the Arizona Hotshots for the 2019 season.
 The league ceased operations in April 2019.

 St. Louis BattleHawks

-In October 2019, Beauharnais was drafted by the St. Louis BattleHawks as an open phase selection in the 2020 XFL Draft.
+In October 2019, Beauharnais was selected by the St. Louis BattleHawks as an open phase selection in the 2020 XFL draft.
 He was waived on February 25, 2020.